AnthonyWrather/demo_ror_app/README.md

 Enable the deletion of Projects.
 Create a basic Project edit screen.
 Edit Project in a modal.
 (Turbo Frames)
+Setting up Turbo Morphing to preserve the scroll.

 ## Next Section